swallowingspecialist/swallowingspecialist.github.io/README.md

 # swallowingspecialist.github.io
-Website for Information on Swallowing maintained by Mr Yoon Wai Lam from Speech Therapy Works, LLP Singapore.
+Website for Information on Swallowing maintained by Mr Yoon Wai Lam from [Speech Therapy Works, LLP Singapore.](http://speechtherapyworks.com.sg)

-> He also blogs at dysphagia.sg
+> He also blogs at [dysphagia.sg](https://dysphagia.sg)

+This is only a temporary place holder for a website on Swallowing and CTAR

-Information herein does not substitude professional evaluation and diagnosis.
+Note:Information herein does not substitude professional evaluation and diagnosis.
-More information will be added as time permits as Mr Yoon Wai Lam has quite a few clients to attend to and will only update when the opportunity arises.
-Thank you for your kind understanding.